f0rthsp4ce/bambu-notify/README.md

 * **Image Watchdog:** If no `jpeg_image` is received for `IMAGE_TIMEOUT_SECONDS` (default 60s), the socket is closed intentionally to force a reconnect.
 * **Hourly Photos:** While a print is active, the service posts a snapshot at `PHOTO_INTERVAL_SECONDS`.
 The timer resets on new jobs.
 * **Final Photo:** When the job reaches a finished state (e.g., `FINISH`, `IDLE`, `DONE`), a last snapshot is posted (if available).
+* **Timelapse:** On completion, frames saved under `images/<job_name>/` are compiled with ffmpeg into an MP4 and saved alongside the frames.
+The video is kept under `TIMELAPSE_MAX_BYTES` via adaptive width/CRF/bitrate and is sent to Telegram.
 * **Progress Pacing:** Notifications at `PROGRESS_STEP`% increments; also on state transitions and errors.
 * **AI Defect Detection (optional):** On an hourly cadence per job, the latest frame is analyzed by the configured OpenRouter model; if a defect is detected above threshold, a text alert and evidence photo are posted.